h2oai/datatable/docs/manual/comparison_with_pandas.rst

     1	a	1	b	5	c	8
     2	a	2	b	6	c	9

-In ``Pandas``, if you concatenate dataframes along the rows, and the columns do not match, a dataframe of all the columns is returned, with null values for the missing rows :
+In ``pandas``, if you concatenate dataframes along the rows, and the columns do not match, a dataframe of all the columns is returned, with null values for the missing rows :

 .. code-block:: python